LeoVegas: Awards

 At the Global Gaming Awards London 2021, LeoVegas won the "Online Casino of the Year" award for the fourth time in a row.

 LeoVegas picked up the Mobile Casino Product of the Year at the 2021 EGR Operator Awards.

 In April 2022 the company won for the fifth time the "Online Casino of the Year Award" at the Global Gaming Awards held in London, for the fifth consecutive time.

 In February 2023, LeoVegas scooped the 'Online Casino of the Year' award at the 2023 Global Gaming Awards in London.

 In October 2023, LeoVegas won 'Operator of the Year' at the EGR Operator Awards 2023.

+In January 2026, LeoVegas won 'Mobile Operator of the Year' at the IGA Awards 2026.

 Critics

 United Kingdom

-LeoVegas was fined £600,000 (€680,500) by the Gambling Commission (GC) over "failings" related to misleading advertising and the handling of customers.
+In 2021 LeoVegas was fined £600,000 (€680,500) by the Gambling Commission (GC) over "failings" related to misleading advertising and the handling of customers.
 Specifically, 41 misleading adverts were identified that were sanctioned by the operator, as well as evidence of the mistreatment of customers at the end of their self-exclusion period.
 A review found that LeoVegas failed to return funds to 11,205 customers when they chose to self-exclude and close their accounts, while marketing material was sent to 1,894 people who had previously self-excluded.
 LeoVegas allowed 413 previously self-excluded customers to gamble, without speaking to them first or applying a 24-hour cooling off period.